Raghavsingla123/UNSCAMMED-AI-BROWSER-EXTENSION/README.md

 3. Select the project folder.
 You should now see the UNSCAMMED.AI shield icon in the toolbar.

 ## Usage
-- Visit any webpage—the content script will evaluate it automatically.
-High-risk pages display a red alert banner at the top of the DOM for 10 seconds.
+- Visit any webpage—the content script evaluates it automatically.
+If the heuristics classify the site as high risk, a red alert banner appears at the top of the page for 10 seconds.
 - Click the extension icon to open the popup.
-The panel shows the detected domain, the latest threat level, and aggregate scan statistics.
+The panel shows the active tab URL (via `chrome.tabs.query`), the most recent threat level, and counters pulled from `chrome.storage.local`.
-- Press **Scan This Site** in the popup to perform an enhanced scan (adds form, external link, and content heuristics).
-The popup updates its status once the content script responds.
+- Press **Scan This Site** in the popup to perform an enhanced scan.
+The popup sends a `MANUAL_SCAN` message to the content script, which adds DOM analysis for forms, external links, and suspicious phrases before responding.

 ### Supported URLs
 The extension ignores browser/extension pages such as `chrome://`, `edge://`, and local `file://` paths because Chrome blocks content scripts on those schemes.
 Attempting to scan them results in an “unknown” status in the popup.